dereuromark/cakephp-ide-helper/docs/README.md

 }
 ```
 Then read a folder, iterate over it and invoke your annotator from the shell command with a specific path.

+## Configure options
+You have a full list of default and possible Configure options, please see the `app.dist.php` file in `/config/` directory.